genkgo/gworkerd/README.md

 ### Start Message and Result Server

-Server shopuld accept the STOMP protocol.
+Server should accept the STOMP protocol.
 It has been tested with Rabbit MQ only.
-By using the Dockerfile in this repo you can start the tested server by the following commands.
+By using the [Dockerfile](assets/docker/Dockerfile) in this repo you can start the tested server by the following commands.

 ```
 $ docker build --rm -t grabbit .